 Cycling is an excellent way to get fit and have fun.
 It gets you outside in the fresh air and can be enjoyed with friends and family.
-Dust down your bike and get exploring our beautiful Nottinghamshire countryside on two wheels.
+Dust down your bike or hire a Brompton and get exploring our beautiful Nottinghamshire countryside on two wheels.

-Nottinghamshire welcomes back the Tour of Britain on Thursday 8 September.
+Nottinghamshire welcomed back the Tour of Britain on Wednesday 6 September 2023.

-Stage 5 of the race starts in Nottingham and finishes in Mansfield this year, passing though many of the towns and villages within the district.
+Stage 4 of the race started in Edwinstowe and finished in Newark, passing though many of the towns and villages within the district.

 Find out more on our Tour of Britain page.